 Pro Mama Tip: Put the Tucks Pads and Frida Mom Perineal Witch Hazel Healing Foam in the fridge for an extra cooling effect for soothing.The Best Postpartum Recovery Essentials: What's Inside My Postpartum Cart Click To Tweet

 On the other side of the top tier, I have items for breastfeeding, postpartum skincare, and mood support.
 It’s my plan to exclusively breastfeed my son as I did with Taya.
-Luckily, I know the products that work best for me this time around!
+Luckily, I know the products including the Perfect Boob Tape that work best for me this time around!

 - Earth Mama Nipple Butter – Earth Mama Nipple Butter is definitely the top favorite that I have tried… and I have tried a ton of different brands!
 Truly soothes and moisturizes.